wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.6 =
+* New: Compatibility with the plugin WP Offload S3 Lite.
+Your images now will be sent to Amazon S3 after being optimized.
+Also works when you store your images only on S3, not locally.
+* Improvement: Added a filter to the asynchronous job arguments.
+* Bug fix: Compatibility with Internet Explorer 9 to 11.
+* Regression fix: The comparison tool stopped working in the medias list since the previous version.

 = 1.6.5 =
 * Improvement: Code quality of the whole plugin has been improved to fit more WordPress coding standards.
 * Improvement: Lots of internationalization improvements.
 Now the plugin's internationalization fully rely on the repository system.
 * Bug Fix: Fixed an error with php 7.1: `Uncaught Error: [] operator not supported for strings in /wp-content/plugins/imagify/inc/functions/admin.php:134`.

 = 1.6.4 =
 * Improvement: Provide a link to optimize in higher level when an image is already optimized.
 * Improvement: Add a dedicated message for 413 HTTP error when the image is too big to be uploaded on our servers.